Dr Ian Walker

 Conference or Workshop Items

 Brosnan, M., Walker, I. and Hinvest, N., 2009.
 The role of perceived attractiveness of waist-to-hip ratio (WHR) for testosterone-based accounts of Autism Spectrum Disorders (ASD).
-In: Bath University Neuroscience Network, 2009-01-01, University of Bath.
+In: Bath University Neuroscience Network, 2009-01-01.

 Brosnan, M. and Walker, I., 2008.
 A preliminary investigation into the potential role of waist hip ratio (WHR) preference within the assortative mating hypothesis of autistic spectrum disorders.
-In: Autism Neuroscience Conference, 2010-09-01, Cambridge.
+In: Autism Neuroscience Conference, 2010-09-01.